discretlib/doc/content/tutorial/_index.md

 page_template = "tutorial-page.html"
 +++

-This document introduces the concepts used by *Discret* by implementing simple programs.
+This documents provides step by step implementation of applications that introduces the different concept used by *Discret*